karthikprabhu17/simplemediaconverter/README.md

 Usage of ./convertAvi2Mpeg:
   -dryrun
-        Only list the files to be processed
+        Only list the files to be processed (default false) -inputdir string
-  -inputdir string
         The input directory where avi files are stored.
 All files under this folder will be Recursively processed -nofiles uint
-        no of files to process simulatenosuly (default 20)
+        no of files to process simulatenosuly (default 20) -parallel
+        All files to be processed simulatenosuly -serial
+        All files to be processed serially (default true)

 ```